- Players and equipment

 A player who has won six or more tricks is said to have a passport.
 This player is exempt from all future payments during the hand, but may still receive payments, including a payment from the winner of the last trick if the passport holder ends with seven or more tricks.

 On the other hand, a player with a passport is subject to extra constraints on what tiles can be led to a trick.
+The only tiles and sets of tiles that the passport holder is allowed to lead are those permitted by the passport rules 1-4 below.
 These constraints are designed to make it hard for this player to win the last trick.
-Note that these constraints only apply when playing first to a trick: if you lost the previous trick and another player is leading, you are free to play any tiles you wish as usual, even if you have a passport.
+Note that these constraints only apply when playing first the first tile(s) to a trick.
+If you lost the previous trick and another player is leading, you are free to play any tiles you wish as usual, even if you have a passport, but if you win a trick while holding a passport your permitted leads to the next trick are once more limited by the rules below.

 - Any set of mixed ministers (provided of course that no ministers are points)